Step-by-Step Guide on How to Make Money Blogging

 There are many potentials with promoting an expert service in a blog.
 It is the perfect medium for self-advertising, and it gets your name out there to a targeted niche.
 When you have expertise in a field, sharing your knowledge to help others make better decisions can in turn bring abundant website traffic.
 It is an effective channel for service providers to connect with potential clients.

 A great example would be the online marketing guru Neil Patel.
 He is the author of online marketing blogs NeilPatel and QuickSprout, as well as the co-founder of the well-known online marketing tools CrazyEgg, HelloBar, and Kissmetrics.
-He has helped many industry giants such as Amazon and NBC to accelerate revenue growth online.
 Through each of his website, he blogs extensively and shares his wealth of knowledge about everything online marketing.
 Today, Neil Patel is a multi-millionaire entrepreneur continuing his path in providing online marketing services to businesses and teaching the public about how to do online marketing.

 For instance, every time we consult a new client, we get straight into presenting a website evaluation along with an actionable plan to improve their search results right away.
 We believe in cutting out the junk and fluff because results will speak for itself.